Everyone thinks that I have it all

 Élisabeth shook her head with an amused grin.
 "Don't you ever just want to settle down?"

 Victoire glanced at her friend.
-"I'm not even fifteen yet.
-It's a tad early to be thinking about settling down, wouldn't you agree?"
+"We're a tad too young to be thinking about settling down, wouldn't you agree?"

 "Well, don't you ever want a real relationship?"
 Elisabeth pressed.